kensanata/geist-mesopotamiens/graphics/README.md

-The two images by [Erik York](http://tillinghast23.deviantart.com/) are used with permission for "Der Geist Mesopotamiens" as long as it's *used for non-commercial purposes* and with credit provided.
+The two images by [Erik York](http://tillinghast23.deviantart.com/) are used with permission for "Der Geist Mesopotamiens" as long as they are *used for non-commercial purposes* and with a link to the author's Deviant Art address provided.

 Sources: